WildCodeSchool/2209-wns-lovelace-eco-challenges/README.md

 ### Run app

+At the root, create an `.env` file following the `.env.example` model.

 Docker and Docker Compose are required on host system.

-Build and start in dev mode:
+Build and start in dev mode:ø

 ```
 ./build-start.dev.sh